innohub-ansible/haproxy/README.md

 =========

 * Creates an haproxy deployment
-* Sets up SSL certificates and key
+* When SSL option is enabled, sets up SSL certificates and key
 * Sets up an haproxy user

 Role Variables